The toolbox

 Not: a fixed set of vendor defaults.
 Every input is visible, editable, and traceable.

-A print-ready, defensible summary of what the depot needs and why — the modeled day, demand-charge exposure, the financial memo, and an assumption ledger where every figure traces to its source.
+A print-ready, defensible summary of what the depot needs and why: the modeled day, demand-charge exposure, the financial memo, and an assumption ledger where every figure traces to its source.
 Built to justify a service-capacity review with your utility and a licensed engineer.
+Avoided-emissions arithmetic: worst-cold or typical, keyed to the depot's province.

 Not: a stamped engineering study or a financial offer.

-Once a site is operating, log observed periods and see how reality tracked the modeled day — drift and longitudinal trend.
+Once a site is operating, log observed periods and see how reality tracked the modeled day, with drift and longitudinal trend.

 Not: live or operational control.

-The pilot mode runs alongside the frozen feasibility engine — it never edits it, and a stripped-back pilot run must agree with the worst-day verdict.
-Same referee, longer horizon.
+The pilot mode runs alongside the frozen feasibility engine.
+It never edits it, and a stripped-back pilot run must agree with the worst-day verdict.
+Same discipline, longer horizon.

 Not: a second opinion that can quietly disagree with the screen.
 The two are reconciled by construction.